 DD: Thank you so much for your time.

 TP: You’re very welcome.

 By day, Maggie Caracappa is a humble medical editor at a communications company in Trenton, NJ.
 Recently, she has started offering her editorial services exclusively to self-publishers on the Services page of her website, The Editorial Corner.
 The rest of the time, Maggie sees to the needs of her kitty overlords; polices the grammar on all kinds of published material including signage, menus, and food packaging; and multitasks online, frequently chatting with multiple people while writing fan fiction and watching her favorite shows (Sherlock, Game of Thrones, and Doctor Who among them).
-This is her fifth Dragon Con, and she continues to be far too excited to be working for the Daily Dragon.
+She continues to be far too excited to be working for the Daily Dragon.